willowtreeapps/WillowTreeScrollingTabController/README.md

 * ```classForCell``` - Custom class to use for the tabs
 * ```classForDivider``` - Custom decorator view to use for tab separators

+## Changes

+### 0.0.3

+* Breaking API change of removing the data source delegate to the scrolling controller.
+This was not used heavily and lead to confusion.
+The new API is much more in-line with UITabBarController

 ## Contributing / Questions

 We are always open to contributions and pull requests on GitHub.
 Please follow us at @willowtreeapps on Twitter or http://www.willowtreeapps.com